What Does Head of Household Mean? Here’s How It Will Impact Your Taxes

 Filing your taxes as head of household can seem vaguely intimidating, but it’s really nothing more than a designation by the IRS that may lower your tax bill and put more money in your pocket.

-What the Heck is Head of Household?
+What Is Head of Household?

 To qualify as head of household, you’ll need to meet certain criteria.